SysKitTeam/docs-spdockit/requirements/sharepoint-online-user-permissions-requirements.md

 ### Connecting to SharePoint On-Premises sites

-When running SPDocKit Online beside SharePoint Online sites the user can connect to any SharePoint 2010, SharePoint 2013 or SharePoint 2016 site.
+When running SPDocKit Online, besides SharePoint Online sites, the user can connect to any SharePoint 2010, SharePoint 2013 or SharePoint 2016 site.
 This user will need to be granted __Site Collection Administrator__ privileges for each site he is trying to explore and manage.